PlasmaHH/vdb/README.md

 * For the port output dashboards, maybe check if there is an easy way to find out what the connecting telnet is supporting
 * For dashboards maybe add a time of creation/call/display optionally to the status line?
+* Highlighting hooks for plugins to make addresses stand out more that the user wants to know about